 But the most important thing is don’t just wait until you have a problem, as by then you won’t get the same benefit and repair costs will end up being higher.

 The average cost of a boiler service can be anywhere from £60 to over £100 and as explained below can vary based on various factors, including the provider, your type of boiler, and where you live.

 The larger well-known brands generally charge 25-50% more than local providers, but booking with an individual engineer from the local trade listings can come with its own difficulties (like reputability, reduced availability, and not having a way of booking online at any time).
 Larger cities, particularly London, can inflate the price further due to the demand, and if your boiler is particularly old or from a lesser known manufacturer it can sometimes cost more if the provider has variable pricing as it’s harder to find parts and more likely to breakdown soon.

 At coverbaloo, we like to keep things simple.
-We will soon be launching boiler services for £80 as a one off payment, wherever you live in the UK for any standard system or combi boiler.
+We offer boiler services for £80 as a one off payment, wherever you live in the UK for any standard system or combi boiler.
 We use a large network of local engineers who have all been individually approved and vetted, to give you the best availability and trust in their work.
-You’ll be able to book a slot through our website whenever you like with appointments as early as next week.
-Check back on our site soon for details of how to book.
+You can book a slot through our website whenever you like with appointments as early as next week.
+To book a service, simply click on the button below:

 There are many providers that offer boiler services included within their boiler or home emergency cover products.
 Whether this is worth it for you may be better split into two questions:

 This all depends on what you’re looking for and how likely you think you are to need to claim, which is typically strongly related to your boiler’s age.

 If your only concern is related to your boiler breaking down, and it’s only a few years old, chances are you may be better off saving the money on cover and using it to pay for any repairs if they do appear.